TERMS OF TRADE

 (a) FE has the right to suspend work within five (5) working days of written notice of its intent to do so if a payment claim is served on the Client, and:

-(i) the payment is not paid in full by the due date for payment and no payment schedule has been given by the Client; or
+(i) the payment is not paid in full by the due date for payment in accordance with clause 6.4 and/or any subsequent amendments or new legislation and no payment schedule has been given by the Client; or

 (ii) a scheduled amount stated in a payment schedule issued by the Client in relation to the payment claim is not paid in full by the due date for its payment; or